-The Thiksey Gustor Festival is held here during the tenth month of the Tibetan Calendar during the long stretches of October – November when the Cham dances or sacred mask are performed by occupant priests and nuns as a piece of a custom.
-Around 80 Monks lives here at present, spreading the atmosphere of harmony and profound Buddhism convictions to local people there.
+The Thiksey Gustor Festival is held here during the tenth month of the Tibetan Calendar during the long stretches of October – November when the Cham dances of sacred masks are performed by occupant priests and nuns as a piece of custom.
+Around 80 Monks live here at present, spreading the atmosphere of harmony and profound Buddhism convictions to local people there.

 Here you can wonder about the rich accumulations of Lord Buddha idols, the stupendous insides and engineering structures combined with the religious environment which is a treat to the eyes.
 For an enriching experience trek to the monastery for an amazing perspective on Ladakh and try to be available there in the morning when you can observe the renowned Morning Prayer function.

 Shey, originally the capital of Ladakh was built by the King of Ladakh ‘Deldon Namgyal’ in 1655 and is situated 16 Km from the city of Leh.
 Hemis and Thiksey Monastery come on the way while we travel to Shey Monastery.
 The monastery houses the largest Buddha statue made of gilded copper known as ‘Shakyamuni Buddha’ and covers three floors of the building.

 In front of the statue resides a big wax bowl, with a flame that is lit for a year after which it is replaced.
 The burning flame signifies integrity and spirituality to the tourists visiting the monastery.

 The lower chapel of the building is believed to have the largest collection of thangkas in Ladakh.
 As you approach the monastery, you’ll likewise run over five Buddhas cut out of rock along the roadside.
 Near the monastery is the Druk Padma Karpo Institute, presently renamed Rancho School after its component in the Hindi motion picture 3 Idiots.